PennyLaneAI/pennylane/doc/introduction/returns.rst

       benefits!

-    * You are returning differently-shaped quantities together, such as :func:`~.expval` and :func:`~.probs`.
-For example, the following code is compatible with version 0.29 of PennyLane but will raise an error in version 0.30 and above:
+    * You are returning differently-shaped quantities together, such as :func:`~.expval` and :func:`probs() <pennylane.probs>`.
+For example, the following code is compatible with version 0.29 of PennyLane but will raise an error in version 0.30.0 and above:

       .. code-block:: python